 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

+Lemonade, Inc.

-Date: November 3, 2023 By: /s/ Daniel Schreiber
+Date: May 1, 2024 By: /s/ Daniel Schreiber

 Daniel Schreiber

-Co-Chief Executive Officer

-Date: November 3, 2023 Ву: /s/ Shai Wininger

-Shai Wininger

-Co-Chief Executive Officer
+Chief Executive Officer

-Date: November 3, 2023 By: /s/ Tim Bixby
+Date: May 1, 2024 By: /s/ Tim Bixby

-Tim Bixby
+• / Tim Bixby

 Chief Financial Officer